Matrixcoffee/github2orgmode/README.md

 ## Compatibility

-This software should run on any stable python 3 interpreter, in a unixy environment.
+This software should run on any stable release of the python 3 interpreter, in a unixy environment.
 If not, please file an [issue](https://github.com/Matrixcoffee/github2orgmode/issues/new).
 Running in a non-unixy environment might be considered if the needed adjustments are minor, in the author's opinion.